elizafairlady/ish/docs/tutorial.md

 1
 ```

 The function calls itself with the new state after each message.
 No mutable variables, no locks.
-Every receive ends with a recursive call that becomes the next receive.
+Every receive clause ends with a recursive call that becomes the next receive.
 This is how you build stateful services — a key-value store, a rate limiter, a session manager.
 The function *is* the loop.

+Each clause body is a single statement.
+When you need multiple steps in one clause, `;` chains them on the same line — `send sender, state + 1; counter (state + 1)` sends the reply and then recurses.
+Both happen before the clause exits.

-One thing worth knowing: that recursive call at the end of each branch — `counter (state + 1)` and `counter state` — doesn't grow the stack. ish recognizes when a function call is the last thing a function does (the "tail position") and reuses the current frame instead of piling on a new one.
+One thing worth knowing: that recursive call at the end of each clause — `counter (state + 1)` and `counter state` — doesn't grow the stack. ish recognizes when a function call is the last thing a function does (the "tail position") and reuses the current frame instead of piling on a new one.
 This means the counter can handle millions of messages without running out of memory.
 It's the same trick Erlang uses, and it's why this pattern works for long-running services instead of being a polite way to crash.

 *The fox had been quiet for a while.*